What do obstetricians mean by a “small” baby?

 My previous baby was growth restricted – is my current pregnancy at higher risk?

 Yes.
-You have an increased risk of fetal growth restriction recurring in all future pregnancies.
-This is especially the case if the growth problem was severe enough to require early delivery of the baby.
+You have an increased risk of fetal growth restriction in all future pregnancies.
+This is especially the case if the growth problem was severe enough to need early delivery of the baby.
 Women who needed early delivery in their last pregnancy should seriously consider seeing a Maternal-Fetal Medicine specialist.

 I read that some medical problems are linked to small babies?